BrummieQuinn/Javascript/Calculator project/calculatorproject.md

 }
 ```
   - to make sure I'm only focusing on one thing I'm going to start with addition and add the other basic arithmetic calculations as if / else-if statements as I go.
+  - I also need to make sure that when I pass the currentValue to the calculate function that I remember to parseInt and turn into an number data type or the calculate function will just concatenate the strings when added and every other operation will fail.
+- New approach needed for calculate function. checking both previousValue and currentValue makes it clear my calculate function needs me to create a conversion and parse function or possibly break that into two separate functions to give the calculate function the data it needs to work.
+- I  can't believe I forgot this part!
+But what I've discovered wasn't outside of the two possibilities I came up with to handle the input calculation and my approach just means I can figure out a way to use the full input to calculate the result.
+This means I can then leverage this function to take on multi-calculation input.
+- I'm currently passing my  calculate function one parameter of calculation, it's current behaviour logs and outputs the current calculation to the output element, so I've got that much working at least.
+I now need to work out what string methods I want to use to take this argument and split it into 2 numbers and an operator I can eventually pass to a calculate function that takes 3 arguments
+- I'll use the currentValue I'm currently storing as an argument for a conversion function that will split the input at the operator and convert the numbers to integers using string methods.
+- We're adding numbers!!!!
+- After researching the split() method for strings on MDN I came to the conclusion I could split the input calculation using the currentOperator as the argument and assign it to a variable (inputArray).
+Using the index positions I then assigned the individual strings to 2 variables and converted them to numbers with parseInt().
+- I then called the calculate function inside the convert function using the two input variables and the variable holding the currentOperator
+- the equalClick function calls the convert function for the current input.
+It's probably a really inefficient way to do this but I'm proud of coming up with a solution at all.
+I'm going to start adding the other basic operators now and see if it still works or breaks it.
+- If it breaks thats fine, it means it was a one time solution and I'll need to think of something else.
+I'm actually looking forward to trying to take a more complex calculation and trying to parse the strings and operators to use in my calculate function.
+- Before any of that I need to add the next operators and then  work on the edge cases I came up with earlier in the project that I'll need to handle
+- My calculator is now performing basic arithmetic, I still have edge cases to take care of but far from just basic addition I have the four basic arithmetic calculations done too!!